Banquet of Chestnuts: Historicity

 Both contemporary and modern authors have questioned the accuracy of Burchard's account.
 Two independent contemporary sources confirm that a social event occurred on the date given by Burchard, but give fewer details of the festivities.

 The Belgian Vatican researcher Peter de Roo, in his five-volume history of Alexander VI, speculates that the passage may be a later interpolation in Burchard's memoirs, arguing that the Pope could not be capable of such "truly bestial" behavior.
 Other historians, however, have criticized De Roo's biography, describing it as "a vast apologetic work in which much useful material is often almost undetectable under the coat of white-wash" and as uncritically accepting all praise and rejecting all criticism of Alexander VI.

 Alexander Lee notes that "The so-called 'Banquet of the Chestnuts'… is, for example, attested only in Burchard's memoirs, and not only was intrinsically implausible, but also was dismissed as such by many contemporaries."
 Henry A. Brann, a Catholic priest and historian, argues that "courtesans" is an improper translation of a word better understood as "courtiers", and that references to "nudity" merely describe "a throwing off of the outer robes."

-Defending the historicity of the account, Giles Milton argues that the Liber Notarum is "a deeply serious work", Burchard is generally a reliable source not prone to exaggerations, and that the events described are not out of character for Alexander VI, known for fathering the most illegitimate children of any pope.
+Defending the historicity of the account, Giles Milton argues that the Liber Notarum is "a deeply serious work", that Burchard is generally a reliable source not prone to exaggerations, and that the events described are not out of character for Alexander VI, known for fathering the most illegitimate children of any pope.